aiide-esports/aiide.esports.github.io/index.md

 ## SUBMISSIONS

-The Esports Analytic Workshop has three submission tracks: research papers, practitioner papers, and software demos.
-All accepted submissions will be presented orally at the workshop, published archivally, and may optionally be lengthened before publication.
+The Esports Analytic Workshop is currently accepting submissions as 1-2 page extended abstracts (with optional videos) receiving summary reviews.
+It has three submission tracks: research papers, practitioner papers, and software demos.
+All accepted submissions will be presented orally at the workshop, and published by [CEUR](http://ceur-ws.org/).
+Accepted research papers may optionally be lengthened with further editorial review before publication.

 ### Short Research Papers

-Research papers between 2 and 4 pages long, with length matching content.
 Research papers will be reviewed based on relevance to the esports community, and how well claims are supported by evidence.
+After acceptance, they may optionally enter an extended review process with detailed reviews, and be lengthened up to 6 pages.

 ### Short Practitioner Papers

-Short 1- to 2-page articles by game developers, artists, and other practitioners on artificial intelligence and analytics in esports.
-Ideally, these will also use the AAAI format.
+Practitioner papers are articles by athletes, game developers, artists, and other practitioners addressing artificial intelligence and analytics in esports.
+They will be judged primarily based on relevance to the esports community, and the likelihood that they will generate discussion.

-### Short Case Study Papers

-We invite submission of position papers between 2 and 4 pages long, with length matching content.
-Case study papers describe applications of esports and high performance HCI technology.
-Case study papers will be selected by their match to workshop themes, and their likelihood to generate discussion.

-### Posters
+### Software Demos

-We invite both late-breaking work and contributions in this area in the form of extended abstracts 1 to 2 pages in length (plus an additional page for references).
+Proposed software demos must be described in a written and (optional but encouraged) video form.
+We welcome works-in-progress, finished projects, and prototypes.

 ### Formatting and Submitting

-Your paper, abstract or write-up should be formatted in AAAI two-column, camera-ready style (use the AAAI Press Author Kit available on the AIIDE website).
-Submit a PDF of your file to the email listed below.

-**All submissions should be blinded for review**.
-If applicable, a short video (up to 5 min. in length) may also be submitted.
-Submissions will be juried by the organizers.
-At least one author of each accepted submission must register for the conference (even if only for the workshop).
-Registration information is available on the AIIDE website.
+Submissions for all three tracks should include a 1-2 page extended abstract, formatted as a PDF file using a 12-point font.
+Any accompanying videos should be 5 minutes or shorter in length, and uploaded to a publicly accessable website.
+Our review process is single-blind; please include author names.

-SUBMIT VIA EMAIL TO THIS ADDRESS: <ehphci-submissions@googlegroups.com>.
+SUBMIT VIA EMAIL TO THIS ADDRESS: <esportsanalytics-submissions@googlegroups.com>.
+Attach your PDF to the email, and include the URL of any video in the email text.

 ### Accepted Submissions

-All accepted submissions will be published using links from the workshop website.
+At least one author of each accepted submission must register for the workshop at the [AIIDE website](https://sites.google.com/view/aiide-2022/registration).
+Titles and authors of all accepted submissions will be published on the workshop website, and all extended abstracts will be published through [CEUR](http://ceur-ws.org/).
+Authors of accepted research papers will have the option of extending their submissions up to 6 pages in length before publication, with those lengthened submissions receiving further and more detailed review before publication at CEUR.

 ## IMPORTANT DATES

 _Deadlines are at 11:59 PM in the [last timezone on Earth](https://www.google.com/search?q=time+in+baker+island)_

-Submission deadline: ~~January 31~~ February 24
+Submission deadline: August 10

-Notification: ~~February 21~~ March 17
+Notification: August 22

-Camera-ready deadline: ~~April 1~~ April 7
+Camera-ready deadline: TBD

-Speaker schedule available: ~~April 1~~ April 7
+Speaker schedule available: TBD

-Workshop: May 8
+Workshop: October 24-25, 2022

 ## ORGANIZERS

-The quickest way to contact EHPHCI's organizers is via their shared email, <ehphci@googlegroups.com>.
-To stay connected to the workshop and its community, [join its google group](mailto:ehphci-list+subscribe@googlegroups.com).
+The quickest way to contact the Esports Analytics Workshops's organizers is via their shared email, <esportseanalytics-organizers@googlegroups.com>.
+To stay connected to the workshop and its community, send an email to the organizers, they will add you to the workshop's email list.

 [Benjamin Watson](https:/watson.csc.ncsu.edu), North Carolina State University (<bwatson@ncsu.edu>)

-Erica Klein

-Others...
+[Erica Kleinman](http://erimedia.us/), UC Santa Cruz (<emkleinm@ucsc.edu>)